intershop/iom-project-archetype/src/main/resources/archetype-resources/README.md

 ## IOM Project Archetype

-This project was created by using [*IOM Project Archetype*](https://github.com/intershop/iom-project-archetype). *IOM Project Archetype* is a software, maintained by Intershop, that allows easy setup of IOM projects.
+This project was created by using [*IOM Project Archetype*](https://github.com/intershop/iom-project-archetype). *IOM Project Archetype* is software, maintained by Intershop, that allows easy setup of IOM projects.

 *IOM Project Archetype* is updated on a regular basis.
 You need to check for these updates.
-It is highly recommended, that you are applying the changes of *IOM Project Archetype* to your project too.
+It is highly recommended to apply the changes of *IOM Project Archetype* to your project too.

 Please read the [documentation](https://github.com/intershop/iom-project-archetype/blob/main/README.md) of *IOM Project Archetype* for